uniba-dsg/betsy-engines/README.md

 deploy
 ```

-* The file must include 'common.rb'!
+* The file shall include 'common.rb'!

-* One of the desired packages must contain the actual engine
+* One of the required packages shall contain the actual engine installation routine

 ##### add an entry to the 'packages/server-config.rb' to change the hostname of virtual machine**